Career Guide

 The path to becoming a Montana game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + college coursework preferred), and a clean background for Montana.
+- Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + college coursework preferred, and a clean record are the entry bar in Montana.

-2. Complete education or qualifying experience — High school diploma + college coursework preferred.
+- Satisfy the education or experience requirement — High school diploma + college coursework preferred.

-4. Graduate from the academy — Complete the Montana Law Enforcement Academy (MLEA) program.
+- Earn your academy diploma — Finish the Montana Law Enforcement Academy (MLEA) program.

 For the full nationwide walkthrough, see our how to become a game warden guide.